 The now complete network of Queen’ s Young Leaders forms a unique, dedicated and powerful group of 240 award winners and 282 highly commended runners-up from across 53 Commonwealth countries who will connect, collaborate and change lives together for years to come.

-The Queen’s Young Leaders is no longer looking for new winners or recipients of funding.
-The Programme will close at the end of 2019.
+The Programme closed in December 2019 and is therefore no longer looking for new winners or recipients of funding.